Frequently asked questions about Power BI Embedded

 - United Kingdom (1) - UK South

-Power BI Embedded continues to use Azure AD for authentication of the master user (a designated Power BI Pro licensed user), or with service principal for authenticating the application inside Power BI.
+Power BI Embedded continues to use Azure AD for master user (a designated Power BI Pro licensed user) authentication, or with service principal for authenticating the application inside Power BI.

-The authentication and authorization of application users implemented by the ISV, the ISV can implement their authentication for their applications.
+An ISV can implement their own authentication and authorization for their applications.

-If you already have an Azure AD tenant, you can use your existing directory, or you can create a new Azure AD tenant for your embedded application content security.
+You can use your existing directory if you already have an Azure AD tenant.
+You can also create a new Azure AD tenant for your embedded application content security.